Slicer/SlicerLanguagePacks/Module translation lookup table.md

+This table aims to serve as an entry point for new contributors to Slicer translations.
+The platform hosting the translation project, Weblate, classifies the strings under categories identified by a "**key**".
+This classification follows the source code file distribution into modules.
+Simply put, each link to a Weblate key (the column on the far right) will direct you to the translation interface of the first string of the list of strings contained in the module you picked.

 | Module Names | Subcategory | Difficulty level | Link to Weblate Key|
 | ------------- | ------------- | ------------- | ------------- |
 | Slicer Welcome | Main  | *  | [qSlicerWelcomeModule](https://hosted.weblate.org/translate/3d-slicer/3d-slicer/fr/?checksum=b14a7af15fa889c1&q=welcome&sort_by=context)  |